Da Vinci Systems

+da Vinci Systems was an American digital cinema technology company based in Coral Springs, Florida.
+It was founded in 1984 as a spinoff of Video Tape Associates (VTA), a production and post-production facility that had begun developing in-house post-production systems in 1982.
+The company became known for its color correction and color grading systems, as well as digital mastering and film restoration technologies.
+Its products were used widely in television and film post-production.

+In 1986, the company was acquired by Dynatech, following a corporate merger, Dynatech was renamed Acterna, which continued to hold da Vinci Systems.
+In 2005, Acterna was acquired by JDS Uniphase, which inherited da Vinci Systems as part of the transaction.
+In 2009, the financially troubled JDSU sold the company to Blackmagic Design, which merged it into its operations.
+Blackmagic Design has continued development of da Vinci's flagship software under the name DaVinci Resolve.

 Company history

 In 1982, Video Tape Associates (VTA), a Hollywood, Florida-based production/post-production facility, began developing the Wiz for internal use and introduced it to the public the following year.
 The Wiz controlled early telecines such as the RCA FR-35 and the Bosch FDL 60 and offered basic primary and secondary color correction.
 The American post-production facilities company EDITEL Group asked VTA to build multiple Wiz systems for them.
 Fifteen units were made and subsequently purchased by other post-production facilities across the country.
 The Wiz served as a major inspiration/prototype for what would become the da Vinci Classic.

 In 1984, VTA Technologies, the research and development division of VTA Post, broke away from its parent company to become da Vinci Systems, Inc. One of its four founders was Bob Hemsky.
 The da Vinci was the only film-to-tape or tape-to-tape color correction system on the market that offered the capability to create a basic rectangular window shape isolating a secondary color correction.
 In 1986, da Vinci was acquired by Dynatech Corporation and managed within their Utah Scientific business.
 Two years later, da Vinci Systems, LLC became its own entity as one of roughly eight video manufacturing companies within the Dynatech Video Group.
 In 1998, da Vinci Academy was formed to provide training to the growing number of aspiring colorists.
 The following year, da Vinci acquired Nevada-based Sierra Design Labs, at that time a worldwide leader in HDTV storage and workstation interface solutions.

 In 2000, da Vinci's parent company, Dynatech, became Acterna after a merger with Wavetek, Wandel & Goltermann and TTC.
 Acterna then acquired Singaporean company Nirvana Digital to add the Revival film restoration system to its production line.
 In 2004, da Vinci had offices in Coral Springs, Los Angeles, New York, London, Paris, Germany, and Singapore.
 On August 3, 2005, JDS Uniphase acquired Acterna, including da Vinci systems, for $450 million and 200 million shares of JDSU common stock.
 In September 2009, Blackmagic Design's purchase of da Vinci Systems was announced.